These notices are all about your personal data, which is information that relates to an identified or identifiable living individual.

 - Solicitors acting on behalf of the Council.

-We may share your personal data with individuals or organisations in countries outside the European Economic Area (EEA).
+Wherever possible we will only process your data within the UK or the European Economic Area (EEA) as both rely on GDPR.
+Occasionally, due to the global nature of technology, your personal data may be processed outside of these jurisdictions.
 We will only do this to follow your instructions or to comply with a legal duty.
-When this happens, there will be a contract in place to make sure the recipient organisation protects your data to the same standard as those countries within the EEA.
+When this happens, there will be a contract in place to make sure the recipient organisation protects your data to the same standard as those within the UK/EEA.

 Depending on our reason for processing your data you may have rights under data protection law including: